Windows 11 and feature updates

 Supplementary reading: Patch Management

-If you do not see the words Enablement Package in the update, or if attempting to update via enablement package has failed, or if you simply would prefer greater control over scheduling and downloading than what Patch Management can afford, please read the next section for information on performing the same task using a ComStore component.
+If attempting to update via policy has failed, or if you simply would prefer greater control over scheduling and downloading than what Patch Management can afford, refer to Updating Windows 11 using ComStore components.

 Updating Windows 11 using ComStore components